seantiz/obsidian_egv_plugin/README.md

-# Obsidian Export Graph View Plugin
+# Export Graph View Plugin

 This is an Obsidian community plugin for exporting your vault's notes and attachments metadata as graph files.